lyhourevolutioncarl-eng/SnakeGameFXGL/README.md

-"HelloWorld"
+Group Name: HelloWorld

+Team Members:
-Team Members: Lyhour Chum, Soveacha Song, Saory Soy
+Lyhour Chum, Soveacha Song, Saory Soy

 Snake Game Description:
 This project is a 2D Snake game developed using JavaFX and the FXGL.
 The game runs on a grid system where the player controls a snake that moves continuously in one direction.